At the Emotional Health CBT Clinic, we take the time to

 The goal of the online evaluation is to identify your needs

-and to determine which one of our therapists is best suited to help you.
+and to determine who amongst our 18 therapists is best suited to help you.

 THERAPY